 How We're Responding

 We are utilizing our existing partnerships and capabilities to pivot our programs in innovative ways to respond to this global health emergency.
-Due to our history of building powerful partnerships, we are also collaborating with new partners to initiate innovative ways to control the spread of the coronavirus pandemic in the following ways:
+Due to our history of building powerful partnerships, we are also collaborating with new partners on innovative ways to control the spread of the coronavirus pandemic.

 Protecting the Health of Populations from Pandemics

 We are also contributing to longer-term, systemic improvements through initiatives on equity and reducing stigma and publishing research to inform program and policy improvements.
 We are adapting vital health programs that have been halted or reduced because of the pandemic, such as polio and leprosy, to mitigate the impact of the disruption, as well as positioning existing programs to help with long-term response, like using influenza vaccine systems for the distribution of a COVID-19 vaccine once available.
 In addition, we are bringing our global health expertise home and helping the community in our backyard respond to this and future public health crises.